 Why Taking Vacation Time is More Important Than You Think

 America’s dogged and determined work culture comes with a noteworthy side effect: the sacrifice of vacation days.
-According to Project Time Off, research reveals that over half of American employees leave vacation time unused.
-While the number of vacations days used in 2017 has increased from a low of 16.8 to 17.2 days per year, it is still well below the long-term average of 20.3 days a year—a fact that studies suggest takes a toll on employee’s health and well-being.
+According to Project Time Off, research reveals that over half of American employees leave their paid time off unused each year.
+While the number of vacations days used has increased slightly from a low of 16.8 to 17.4 days per year in 2018, it is still well below the long-term average of 20.3 days per year—a fact that studies suggest takes a toll on employee’s health and well-being.

 The Consequences of Skipping Vacation

 Vacationing may seem like a luxury, but research reveals that it is a necessity.
 The consequences of passing up vacation days include increased mental fatigue, job dissatisfaction, anxiety and depression.
 Additionally, working straight through the year could put your health in peril.
 A study published by the National Center of Biotechnology Information (NCBI), found that men who were at risk for heart disease and skipped their vacation days were 30% more likely to have a heart attack than those who took extended time off annually.